JasleenKaur-12/graph-coloring/README.md

-# optimalbst
+# graph coloring
-This is optimal binary search tree .
+This is graph coloring .